Happening-Community/requests-and-offers/documentation/specifications.md

 ##### 4.2.1.1 Links

 - **AllProjects**: A link to the `projects` anchor.
-- **ProjectAdministrators**: A link from the project's to a user.
-It is an index of all the administrators.
+- **ProjectCoordinators**: A link from the project's to a user.
+It is an index of all the coordinators.
-- **ProjectTeamMembers**: A link from the project's to a user.
-It is an index of all the team members.
+- **ProjectContributors**: A link from the project's to a user.
+It is an index of all the project contributors.
 - **ProjectCategories**: A link from the project's to a category.
 It is an index of all the categories.
 - **ProjectRequests**: A link from the project's to a request.
 It is an index of all the requests made by the project.
 - **ProjectOffers**: A link from the project's to an offer.
 It is an index of all the offers made to the project.